fsprojects/Paket/docs/content/Dependencies_file.md

-The packages.fsx file
+The Dependencies file
 =====================

-The Packages file is used to specify your applications's dependencies.
+The Dependencies file is used to specify your applications's dependencies.
 It uses a similar syntax like [bundler](http://bundler.io/)'s GEMfile.

     source "http://nuget.org/api/v2"